yabuchan/ansible-kubernetes-ha-cluster/README.md

 ```
 See inventory/mycluster-sample for more details.

-### 3. Setup ssh access:
+### 3. Setup ssh access.
-3.1 Ssh access from master to workers without password or pem file.
+* Ssh access from master to workers without password or pem file.
-3.2 Ssh access from first master to the other masters without password or pem file.
+* Ssh access from first master to the other masters without password or pem file.

-There are two options for 5.1 and 5.2:
+There are two options:
 ##### (Option 1) Do it manually using copy-ssh-id. ref: https://www.ssh.com/ssh/copy-id
 You can check that you can ping all the machines:
 ```